Go Ahead, Have a Good Cry – 5 Reasons Why It's Good for You

 Crying Lowers Blood Pressure

-Crying has been found to lower blood pressure, pulse rate, and body immediately following therapy sessions during which they cried and raged.
+Crying has been found to lower blood pressure and pulse rate immediately following therapy sessions during which patients cried and raged.

 Tears Remove Toxins

-In addition, he says tears actually remove toxins from the body.
-Is that they may be removing, in their tears, chemicals that build up during emotional stress."
+In addition, Frey says tears actually remove toxins from the body.
+Tears help humans remove chemicals that build up during emotional stress.